Tuesday, October 8, 2024

 At the time, Andy was battling a crippling cocaine addiction that eventually took a devastating toll on his life and career.
 He was ultimately dropped from his label and was in and out of rehab in the subsequent years.
 In early 1987, Andy completed another drug rehabilitation treatment program and was convinced that he had finally beaten his addiction.
 In June of ‘87, he got back into the studio to record a new album.
 His goal was to land a recording contract.
 His brothers invited him to Miami so they could help with the new album and provide him both moral and creative support.
 Barry eventually brought Andy to London in hopes of securing a record deal for him.

 Unfortunately, tragic circumstances abruptly cut short Andy’s plans to restart his music career.
 With his health still in a fragile state, Andy moved into a carriage house on his brother Robin’s 16-acre estate in Oxshire, England in early 1988.
 There, he continued to work on his new album and convalesce.
 On March 9, 1988, Andy collapsed at Robin’s property and was taken to the John Radcliffe Hospital in Oxford.
 He passed away the following morning from myocarditis, inflammation of the heart muscle caused by a viral infection.
-Years of heavy cocaine abuse had also seriously weakened his heart.
+Years of heavy cocaine abuse had seriously weakened his heart.
 He had just celebrated his 30th birthday five days earlier.

 Andy recorded four tracks during the sessions for his ill-fated comeback album.
 One of them was “Man on Fire,” written by Andy, Maurice and Barry.
 It was released posthumously on his self-titled 1991 anthology album on Polydor Records.
 Another track from the sessions was “Arrow Through The Heart.”
 It was the final song recorded by Andy Gibb.
 It was written by Andy, Maurice and Barry.
 The song was featured on an episode of the VH1 documentary series Behind The Music and appeared on the Bee Gees’ 4-disc box set Mythology, released in November 2010.